CoopGame for

 Staudacher, Olsson and Stach [126] which

-employs both R and the package CoopGame
+employs both R and the package CoopGame for measuring

 indirect control.